GeoffreyCoulaud/validateformat/README.md

 ## Usage
 After including validateFormat for usage, just pass the object to be validated as the first parameter of validate and a format to be validated against as the second parameter.
-All the options given to build your formats are enclosed in object litterals `{}`, except operator formats such as "Not" and "Or" that only recieve one or several format instances as parameters and `Specific` that can only recieve a primitive value.
+All the options given to build your formats are enclosed in object litterals `{}`, except operator formats such as `Not` and `Or` that only recieve one or several format instances as parameters and `Specific` that can only recieve a primitive value.
 The options and usage for built-in formats are given down below.

 ### Validating a simple string